tammet/gkc/README.md

 and strategies for commonsense reasoning, including nonmonotonic reasoning, probabilistic reasoning and machine learning methods.
 We consider natural language question answering systems as the main potential application these specialized methods.
-See the [preprint](https://arxiv.org/abs/2003.13159) proposing several mechanisms in this direction.
+See the paper "Confidences for Commonsense Reasoning" in the CADE 28 (2021) proceedings.
 GKC itself does not contain these mechanisms.

 Contents: